Ideas for Provisioning Centers to Minimize 280E Impact

-This one is a favorite and applies to marihuana cultivators and marihuana processors as well.
-Packaging is necessary for every sale of medical marihuana, right?
+This one is a favorite and applies to marijuana cultivators and marijuana processors as well.
+Packaging is necessary for every sale of medical marijuana, right?
 In most cases, packaging is includible in COGS.
 Allocations and complicated journal entries are not necessary to account for packaging.

 Packaging can also be used to increase brand awareness or support a social mission.
 Unique packaging can also help products have a better shelf presence and appeal more to a customer.